Probabilistic Domain Adaptation for Biomedical Image Segmentation: Results

-We also demonstrate the potential for medical imaging, using three datasets for X-Ray lung segmentation: \textit{NIH} \cite{tang2019xlsor}, \textit{Montgomery} \cite{jaeger2014two} and \textit{JSRT} \cite{shiraishi2000development}.
+We also demonstrate the potential for medical imaging, using three datasets for X-Ray lung segmentation: \textit{NIH} \cite{xlsor}, \textit{Montgomery} \cite{montgomery} and \textit{JSRT} \cite{jsrt}.
 The latter contains two set-ups, so we obtain 4 domains and study the adaptation between all pairs.
 We only study $MT$ methods, and compare to the source $UNet$ and $PUNet$ baselines.
+Tab.~\ref{xray_da} shows the results for all our adaptation strategies.
 Our methods improve results for most settings, masking is beneficial for $MT_j$ and does not have a significant effect for $MT_s$.
-Note that \textit{JSRT2} consists of inverted XRay image and presents a hard adaptation task.
+Note that \textit{JSRT2} consists of inverted X-Ray images and presents a hard adaptation task.
 While none of the methods succeed, $MT_j$ shows better relative performance.